5-Year Business Plan

 Competitive Advantage

 Every competitor treats AI as a feature layer on top of existing architecture.
 Kodokyo is built AI-native from the ground up — the Living Document architecture gives the AI better data, context, and ability to act autonomously.
-Combined with unified communication, this creates a moat that bolt-on AI cannot replicate.
+ClickUp is the closest direct competitor in feature breadth, but still requires third-party tools for visual feedback and lacks a dedicated client portal with approval workflows.
+Combined with unified communication, Kodokyo's integrated approach creates a moat that bolt-on AI cannot replicate.

 Section 4